Kingdom Plantae Examples, Classification and Characteristics

 HERBS

-Herbs are small plants with a soft stem.
+Herbs are small plants with soft stems.
 They do not grow more than three to four feet in height.
 Examples – Mustard, sunflower, pea, coriander, paddy, and ladyfinger.

 SHRUBS